 Mehdi told us he has this favorite local restaurant but you never seem to know when it’s actually open.
 One time he called for reservations and he was told they were closed that day.
 When he drove past the restaurant about two hours later, it was open with customers, operating in full swing.

 Other than its eccentricities, Gozo is nature’s work of art.
 Its cliffs are dramatic, the gorges are breathtaking, its hills are steep and the valleys so deep.
-Everywhere you look you are reminded at the nature’s power to create and how it hangs in balance at mankind’s power to destroy.
+Everywhere you look you are reminded of mother nature’s power to create and how it hangs in balance at mankind’s power to destroy.

 Top photo: Fungus Rock in Dwerja, one of my favorite places in the island.
 Middle: Ramla Bay is a true beauty.
 Bottom: Adi in another favorite place of mine called Mgarr Ix Xini (pronounced em-jar-ee-shini).